SparrowMike/Movieland/TO_DO_!!.md

 - improve movies and tv search
 - fix the bug on not available trailer
 - STOP rendering when information not available
+- fix white window when information not available

 <!--?
 Should ?-->